 - Drag and Drop or Move them to the public html folder.

-- Your website should be reverted to 5.8.3
+- Your website should be reverted to the previous version

 You might also want to deactivate all plugins to identify if there is a plugin that caused the fatal error and then contact the plugin developer for an update.